 |Judge George Baker Lake presided over Tator’s first trial.|

 During his trial, Omaha founding father and judge George B. Lake prosecuted Tator, and A. J. Poppleton defended him.
-The evidence in his case was completely circumstantial.
+The evidence in his case was circumstantial, but eventually it was considered substantial enough to convict.
 Herber Kimball, a Mormon leader in Florence, testified that he bought a team of horses from Tator earlier.
 Apparently, Tator tried to sell Kimball the wagons too, but since he didn’t buy them Tator allegedly abandoned them at the cliffs above Sulphur Springs.
 Tator was found to have sold some of Neff’s cattle and effects, and left town with a wagon load of goods and team of horses formerly owned by Neff.

 Tator was found guilty of theft and murder.